DDTH/Ddth.Utilities/README.md

 ## License

-This library is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This package is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing & Support